Types of Funds

 For the donor who wants to designate favorite charities, a restricted fund allows you to direct the proceeds from your fund, specifying the amounts or percentages to each charity.
 If one of the organizations ceases to operate or no longer offers the type of service that interests you, we will find one that does—so that your gift remains vital and meaningful.

 For the donor who would like to be involved with the fund, a donor-advised fund allows you to maintain an advisory role in how the proceeds from your fund are disbursed.
 The Community Foundation's Executive Committee and/or the Board of Trustees must approve all grants awarded from any fund.
 The proposed gift must fit within the charitable purposes of the Community Foundation and within specific Internal Revenue Service requirements.
 You offer advice during your lifetime and may designate a family member to make advisements once you are no longer living.
 Otherwise, the fund may become an unrestricted fund or a restricted fund according to your instructions.
+Read more about donor-advised funds and the Community Foundation's donor-advised fund policies by clicking HERE.

 For the donor who would like to provide financial assistance to students pursuing a post-secondary education, a scholarship fund is an excellent option.
 Donors indicate the scholarship criteria and may serve in the minority on the scholarship selection committee.